bitmark-inc/feral-file-docs/docs/curator-artist-agreement/FF2.0-artist-agreement-group.md

 ### Pricing

 Feral File will suggest pricing for your artworks based on our experience in operating exhibitions .

 - You may accept the suggested pricing or discuss with Feral File to work toward mutually agreeable pricing.
-- If an agreement cannot be reached, either you or Feral File may terminate this agreement and cancel the exhibition.
+- If an agreement on pricing cannot be reached, Feral File may remove your artworks from the exhibition.

 ### Primary Sale

-* Feral File recoups any applicable transaction fees.
+- Feral File recoups any applicable transaction fees (typically around 3%, depending on the payment method).
-* After recouping fees, you receive {{ percent .FirstSale.Artist }} of the purchase price paid to the payment processor.
+- After these fees, the remaining proceeds are split — {{ percent .FirstSale.Artist }} to you and {{ percent .FirstSale.Platform }} to Feral File.
-* Feral File will credit the amounts due under this paragraph against the advance until recouped, after which you will be paid per the terms.

 ### Secondary Sale